ashbythorpe/selenider/tests/testthat/_snaps/format.md

       print_lazy(elements[-3])
     Output
       A collection of selenider elements selecting:
-      All elements of a combination of elements except the third.
+      All of a combination of elements except the third.

 ---